 - 1. The purpose of this document is to elaborate on College Standing Order J.2: Data Protection Policy.
-Our Policy seeks to ensure compliance with data protection law in the UK (the General Data Protection Regulation and related EU and national legislation).
+Our Policy seeks to ensure compliance with data protection law in the UK (the General Data Protection Regulation, the Data Protection Act 2018, and any subsequent related legislation).
 Data protection law applies to the processing (collection, storage, use and transfer) of personal information (data and other personal identifiers) about data subjects (living identifiable individuals). - 2.
 Under data protection law, the College is identified as a data controller and as such is subject to a range of legal obligations.
 For clarity, the University of Cambridge and the other Colleges in Cambridge are separate data controllers, with their own policies and procedures.
-Sharing of personal information between the University and the Colleges is covered by a formal data sharing protocol. - 3.
-This policy applies to all staff and members of the college, except when they are acting in a private or external capacity.
+Sharing of personal information between the University and the Colleges is covered by a formal data sharing protocol. - This policy applies to all staff and members of the college, except when they are acting in a private or external capacity.
 For clarity, the term staff means anyone working in any context for the College at any level or grade (whether permanent, fixed term or temporary) and including employees, retired but active members and staff, visiting Fellows, workers, trainees, interns, seconded staff, agency staff, agents, volunteers, and external members of College committees.
 Equally, the term member includes senior members (Fellows) and junior members (students and alumni) of the College when they are handling or processing personal information on behalf of the College, except when they are acting in a private or external capacity. - 4.
-This policy should be read in conjunction with: - College Statutes, Ordinances and Regulations; - staff employment contracts and comparable documents (which outline confidentiality obligations when processing information of the College); - policies, procedures and terms of conditions of the College and, where relevant, similar documents of the University of Cambridge with regard to: - information security; - o acceptable use of IT facilities (including use of personal devices); - records management and retention; - o any other contractual obligations on the College or the individual which impose confidentiality or information management obligations (which may at times exceed those of College policies with respect to storage or security requirements e.g. for funded research). - 5.
-Policy in respect of data protection is reviewed by the Head of Information Services and Systems at least once every two years, through a report to the College's Library and Records Committee.
+This policy should be read in conjunction with: - College Statutes, Standing Orders and regulations (such as the Staff Handbook or Student Handbook); - staff employment contracts and comparable documents (which outline confidentiality obligations when processing information of the College); - policies, procedures and terms of conditions of the College and, where relevant, similar documents of the University of Cambridge with regard to: - o information security; - o acceptable use of IT facilities (including use of personal devices); - records management and retention; - o any other contractual obligations on the College or the individual which impose confidentiality or information management obligations (which may at times exceed those of College policies with respect to storage or security requirements e.g. for funded research). - Policy in respect of data protection is reviewed by the Records and Data Committee at least once every two years.
 Any change in policy is approved by the College Council on the recommendation of that Committee.